iRail/tip-skip/README.md

 on the phone) would then receive this push 'ticket'.
 The SMS function would be triggered (after confirmation by the user). and the customer would have his ticket at hand!

-I found a very good and widely spread technology to provide this push functionality: [PubNub](wwww.pubnub.com).
+I found a very good and wide spread technology to provide this push functionality: [PubNub](www.pubnub.com).
+Ideally to use in this proof of concept.
+Whether you are pushing to a mobile device, web app, desktop, or server, PubNub is a one stop shop.
+They provide easy to use API's for JavaScript, iOS, Android, Python, Java, Ruby, Flash, Silverlight, etc.
+Furthermore it is cloud-hosted for a redundant architecture providing high-availability and reliability.

+PubNub is based on the standard HTTP 1.1 protocol.
+PubNub uses a BOSH model with JSON rather than XML.
+BOSH is a long polling alternative to TCP, used when TCP is difficult or impossible (e.g. in a web browser).